Oladipupo-Erinle/US-SUPERSTORE/README.md

 • The best-performing sub-category within the Superstore.

-By understanding the performance of these categories and sub-categories, the Superstore can make data-driven decisions, allocate resources effectively, and focus on areas that drive maximum sales and growth.
+By understanding the performance of these categories and sub-categories, Superstore can make data-driven decisions, allocate resources effectively, and focus on areas that drive maximum sales and growth.
 This analysis also helps to identify potential opportunities for improvement and strategic adjustments to enhance overall performance.

 ## Skill/Concepts Demonstrated